Porto-North-Portugal.com

 Castelo Rodrigo

+The village is surrounded by a double line of medieval walls, a reminder of its former military importance.
 Much of the castle and the adjoining palace (Palácio de Cristóvão de Moura) is in ruin, being destroyed by the villagers in 1640.
-During Portugal’s annexation under Spanish rule, a pro-Castile leader (Cristóvão de Moura) was installed to govern the region.
-So hated was Cristóvão, that on Portugal’s independence, an angry mob of villages ransacked and destroyed his palace – even though Cristóvão had died 27 years earlier!
+During Portugal's annexation under Spanish rule, a pro-Castile leader (Cristóvão de Moura) was installed to govern the region.
+So hated was Cristóvão, that on Portugal's independence, an angry mob of villages ransacked and destroyed his palace – even though Cristóvão had died 27 years earlier!

 Castelo Rodrigo